What's Inside The Elite Lawn Care Program?

-Short Answer: The Elite Lawn Care program for Oklahoma and Arkansas properties typically includes 6 to 8 visits across the growing season, each with a specific job.
+The Elite Lawn Care program for Oklahoma and Arkansas properties typically includes 6 to 8 visits across the growing season, each with a specific job.
 Early spring brings pre-emergent and the first round of fertilization.
 Late spring adds broadleaf weed control.
 Summer applications focus on maintenance fertility and disease prevention.
 Fall brings root-building fertilization plus aeration and overseeding for cool-season lawns.
 Winter visits address pre-emergent and dormant feeding.
 Every visit includes a property walk, a custom application based on what we observe, and a written summary so you know exactly what was done.
-Here is the visit-by-visit breakdown.

-So here is the honest visit-by-visit breakdown of what a typical Elite Lawn Care program looks like across Oklahoma City, Norman, Edmond, Siloam Springs, and Northwest Arkansas.
+As a veteran-owned company, we believe customers should know exactly what they are paying for.
+Here is the honest visit-by-visit breakdown for Oklahoma City, Norman, Edmond, Siloam Springs, and Northwest Arkansas.
 The exact mix varies based on grass type, property conditions, and your specific concerns, but this gives you the framework.

 Visit 1: Late Winter / Early Spring Pre-Emergent